This section describes security considerations, as well as additional steps that may be taken to further secure a website.

 If it's necessary to require secure authentication to certain areas of the front end (such as password protected forms or information) then there are some configuration changes that must be made.

 By default all attempts to access secure pages will redirect the user to an SSL protected domain specific to that environment (e.g. mystack.cwp.govt.nz).
-This is in place in order to prevent users wishing to access the CMS having to log in for each individual domain, as well as the dependency on each domain having its own SSL certificate.
+This is in place to prevent users wishing to access the CMS having to log in for each individual domain, as well as the dependency on each domain having its own SSL certificate.

 In the case that the user wishes to access content on the front-end of a specific domain, however, it's necessary that the user logs into that one, rather than the designated secure login domain.